 Multiples / Multiple Bets

-Combine selections from two or more events in a bet which offers a greater return/payout, e.g. doubles, trebles, quads, etc. For example including both Arsenal and Manchester United to win in a ticket is considered to be a multiple.
+Combine selections from two or more events in a bet which offers a greater return/payout, e.g. doubles, trebles, quads, etc. For example, including both Arsenal and Manchester United to win in a ticket is called a multiple bet.

 Combines the win and draw for a particular team in a soccer match (90 minutes).
-Example if you bet on Manchester United Double chance you are betting on Manchester United winning or drawing the match.
+For example, if you bet on Manchester United Double chance you are betting on Manchester United winning or drawing the match.